Geo-Gecko/URB_E/README.md

 # city_monitoring
-A GIS based repository of city monitoring products and their use
+A GIS based repository of city monitoring products and their use.

+The portal for this is http://citymonitoring.geogecko.com/